liangrog/notes/pgp.md

     $ git commit -S -m 'message'

-To auto signing everytime without using `-S` option, run
+For git version < 2, you will need to use alias `commit -S` command for auto signing.
+For git version 2, auto signing everytime without using `-S` option, run

     $ git config --global commit.gpgsign true